Overlap locking and non-perturbative effects in spin glasses

-Here, we focus on the low-temperature phase of spin glasses (and, more generally, disordered systems) and study the problem within the replica approach.
-It is well known that, in the replica approach to spin glasses and in numerical simulations, there are long-range correlations stemming from the spontaneous breaking of a continuous symmetry.
-From an abstract viewpoint, the situation is similar to a standard ferromagnetic model with $O(n)$ symmetry.
-In both cases, the symmetry group is continuous and broken at low temperature.
-Unfortunately, there are crucial differences: \begin{itemize} \item In the ferromagnetic case at low temperatures, we have a spontaneous magnetization $m_a$ ($a=1,\ldots,n$).
-The unbroken residual symmetry group is $O(n-1)$, and we have $n-1$ Goldstone Bosons with a correlation function in momentum space ($k$) proportional to $1/k^2$.
-The interaction of these Goldstone Bosons is described by the non-linear sigma model, where one introduces fields $\sigma_a$ with fixed norm (i.e., $\sum_{a=1,n}\sigma_a^2=1$).
-Using Ward identities, one can show that the interaction of these gapless modes does not produce infrared divergences in space dimensions $D$ greater than $2$, and therefore the low-temperature phase is well-defined.
-Moreover, in dimensions $D=2+\epsilon$, we can construct an $\epsilon$ expansion for the critical exponents \cite{parisi:88,zinn2021quantum}. \item In the spin glasses, the symmetry group is the permutation group of $n$ elements $S(n)$, which in the replica limit $n\to 0$ acquires characteristics of a continuous group.
-The order parameter is an $n \times n $ matrix $Q_{a,b}$.
+In spin glasses, the symmetry group is the permutation group of $n$ elements $S(n)$, which in the replica limit $n\to 0$ acquires characteristics of a continuous group.
+The order parameter is an $n \times n $ matrix $Q$.
 The residual unbroken symmetry group is a mess, and we do not know how to parameterize it.
-There is an infinite number of Goldstone Bosons whose most singular correlation functions are proportional to $1/k^4$ \cite{de1984spin,temesvari1988long}.
+There is an infinite number of Goldstone bosons whose most singular correlation functions are proportional to $1/k^4$ \cite{de1984spin,temesvari1988long}.
 A full one-loop computation may involve millions of terms, and it has never been done.
-Last, but not least, non-perturbative phenomena are not well understood either, although an interface tension computation suggests that the lower critical dimension is $D_\text{lcd}=5/2$ \cite{franz1994interfaces,astuti2019new}. \end{itemize}
+Last, but not least, non-perturbative phenomena are not well understood either, although an interface tension computation suggests that the lower critical dimension is $D_\text{lcd}=5/2$ \cite{franz1994interfaces,astuti2019new}.